kind2-mc/kind2/doc/usr/content/2_input/1_lustre.md

 If a partially defined node is at the top level, or is in the cone of influence of the top node in a modular analysis, then it's body **will** be analyzed.

-An `imported` node on the other hand *explicitely does not have a body*.
+An `imported` node on the other hand *explicitly does not have a body*.
 Its non-existent body will thus never be analyzed.